- Climate Change

 We have seen that our winters are not as cold, that spring comes earlier, and fall lasts later.

-Here in Northeast, states have taken a modest step called RGGI, or the Regional Greenhouse Gas Initiative.
+Here in the Northeast, states have taken a modest step called RGGI, or the Regional Greenhouse Gas Initiative.
 A price on carbon dioxide is included in our electric rates, and the money collected is returned to the states.
 Originally, those funds were used for energy efficiency projects and for renewable energy.
 In recent years, the legislature has severely cut the amount of RGGI money used for efficiency and renewables.
 These cuts need to be reversed.

 There is no one magic bullet that will stop global warming.
 It will be many smaller things that will make the difference: energy efficiency; encouraging renewables; expanded recycling; buying local; and more public transportation.